 Never stop learning.
 You don’t want your knowledge or skills to become irrelevant.
 Find a few trusted blogs to follow to keep up with marketing changes.
-For example, you could subscribe to the Foundr blog (that’s a really good idea).
+For example, you could subscribe to Foundr’s articles (that’s a really good idea).

 Instead of just building marketing strategies, make them come to life.
 This versatility can help upsell your services and make you the go-to person for a company’s marketing program.

 Execution can take a bit more time than advising, so remember to price yourself appropriately.

 If you find clients are asking for services beyond your scope, consider hiring extra help and building a team.
 If a business was trying to build organic traffic, you might need a content marketer, SEO professional, and a social media manager—you can’t do it all, but you can hire others to divvy up the work.